jklsnt/taproot3/src/mathematics/advanced_probability/KBxProbabilityInequalities.md

 > **convex** :: concave up
 > 	equivalent to second derivative being ≥ 0

+if it is concave down, flip the inequality!

 ## markovs inequality
 - consider a setup where
 	- you ask a bunch of people what their income is